Jump to section

 How the company’s stated purpose is embedded in company strategies, policies and goals.

 The mission of Sumitomo Corporation is to support all our stakeholders, including shareholders, clients, local communities and employees, in their endeavors to achieve prosperity and realize their dreams through our sound business activities.
-To fulfill this mission, we have established and disclosed management principles and policies including Environmental Policy,Sumitomo Corporation Group Compliance Policy, Sumitomo Corporation Group Anti-Corruption Policy, CSR Action Guidelines for Supply Chain Management, Policies on Climate Change Issues, and Sumitomo Corporation Group’s Human Rights Policy.
+To fulfill this mission, we have established and disclosed management principles and policies including Environmental Policy, Sumitomo Corporation Group Compliance Policy, Sumitomo Corporation Group Anti-Corruption Policy, CSR Action Guidelines for Supply Chain Management, Policies on Climate Change Issues, and Sumitomo Corporation Group’s Human Rights Policy.
 In addition, to pursue the sustainability of our company and society in accordance with our corporate mission, we have been working to enhance the sustainability management since 2020.
-As part of the efforts, we identified key social issues and set mid-and long-term goals for each of the social issue.
-As we strive to solve the social issues through our business, we will disclose the progress in the ESG Communication Book.
+As part of the efforts, we identified the Key Social Issues and set mid-and long-term goals for each of the Key Social Issue.

 Quality of Governing Body